alhassy/gentle-intro-to-reflection/README.md

     mysum : ( {x} y : ℕ) → ℕ
     mysum y = y + first

+C-style macros ─unifying against a concretely quoted term─ are helpeful when learning reflection.
+For example, define a macro `use` that yields different strings according to the shape of their input ─this exercises increases famalrity with the `Term` type.
+Hint: Pattern match on the first argument ;-)

+    macro
+      use : Term → Term → TC ⊤
+      use = ⋯

+    {- Fully defined, no arguments. -}

+    2+2≈4 : 2 + 2 ≡ 4
+    2+2≈4 = refl

+    _ : use 2+2≈4 ≡ "Nice"
+    _ = refl

+    {- ‘p’ has arguments. -}

+    _ : {x y : ℕ} {p : x ≡ y} → use p ≡ "WoahThere"
+    _ = refl

 ## Tedious Repetitive Proofs No More!